datagovuk/ckanext-os/README.rst

 This is a wrapper for a Java tool that takes tabular geo-data and stores it in PostGIS for display in the Preview tool.
 It is currently in development.

+You also need to install os-spatialingester alongside in the same folder as ckanext-os.

 Configuration:

   ckanext-os.spatial-datastore.url = postgresql://username:password@localhost/spatial-db